dlarson314/crease-solver/README.md

 length of any crease meeting that node).
 The intersection of that sphere and the paper will be a spherical polygon.
-In between creases, the flat paper will intersect the sphere in a segment of a geodesic or great circle; these are the edges of the polygon, and their "lengths" are the angles that adjacent creases make at the node.
+In between creases, the flat paper will intersect the sphere in a segment of a geodesic or great circle; these are the edges of the polygon, and their arc lengths are the angles that adjacent creases make at the node.
 The creases intersect the sphere at the vertices of the spherical polygon.
 The internal angles of the polygon correspond to the crease angles.